TheStaticMage/firebot-rate-limiter/README.md

 This script supplies the following:

 - The `Rate Limiter: Check Request` effect, which is available for all events and effect lists.
 This is capable of stopping the effect list and/or setting effect outputs so you can take action.
+- The `Rate Limiter: Undo Check` effect, which allows you to reverse a rate limit check within 10 minutes
 - The `Rate Limit Exceeded` event, so you can run effects when rate limits are exceeded (this is optional and intended for advanced users)
 - The ability to configure shared rate limiter buckets that are accessible from multiple effects